-The summit was the first time law enforcement representatives from all seven countries have met jointly with US officials, including high ranking officials at the US Drug Enforcement Agency (DEA) and the Departments of Justice, State and Treasury.
+The summit was the first time law enforcement representatives from all seven countries have met jointly with US officials, including high ranking officials at the US Drug Enforcement Administration (DEA) and the Departments of Justice, State and Treasury.

 The meeting comes amid escalating violence in the region, particularly in El Salvador.
 The country recently endured a debilitating gang-enforced transportation strike, and violence has soared to record levels.
 News came this week that the number of police killings so far this year has now surpassed the total number of police killings reported for all of 2014.
 El Salvador Attorney General Luis Martinez reportedly requested additional aid from the US during the meetings, saying that crime in El Salvador has overwhelmed his office.

 While past summits on issues of security and organized crime in Central America have typically involved diplomatic exchanges, this is the first time that top law-enforcement officials from the entire region have sat down to collaborate directly.
 The change is a good sign that all parties involved are now operating with an appropriate sense of urgency.